Are you serious about living within your means and maximizing your resident salary? Here are 15 tips to get you moving in the right direction!

 1) Determine what you’re working with

-In our area, the first year medical resident’s salary is around $50K/yr.
+In our area, the first year resident salary is around $50K/yr.
 Make sure to subtract federal, state & local taxes and other payroll deductions when calculating your take home pay.
 Use an online calculator like this to help… Don’t forget to subtract your payroll deductions like health insurance and other benefits.
-Most medical residents making $50K/yr will take home around $3K/mo.
+Most residents making $50K/yr will take home around $3K/mo.
 This is your starting point!

 2) Plan out your spending

 You have a $3K budget!
 Where will it all go?
 Leave no $’s unaccounted for!
 If you want to save while in residency, carve these $’s out first otherwise they will not be left over.
 Then work through fixed expenses such as housing, autos, and debt payments.
 And then variable expenses like personal care, necessities, and entertainment.
-Don’t forget to budget for unexpected expenses, major purchases (next 1-3 yrs), and insurances.
-(Check out our Physician and Dentist’s complete guide to long term disability insurance for more.)
+Don’t forget to budget for unexpected expenses, major purchases (next 1-3 yrs), and insurance (long term disability and term life).

 3) Keep your priorities straight

 Do not make any major financial decisions, like buying a home or car, until you have performed the above exercise.
 This is commonly overlooked and the main reason residents get into financial trouble.

 Continue to track your expenses over time to make sure you’re staying within budget.
 Take inventory of your net worth at least annually (assets minus liabilities equals net worth).
 Document all your insurance and investment holdings.
 We keep track of these for clients and are happy to share our templates upon request.

 Run your numbers by someone you trust who will provide an honest, informed and objective opinion.
 We serve this role for our clients.